 Break down your monologue by messages and then ask why you’re moving from one message to the next one in that order.
 What are you trying to get across to the other person?
 Why do your messages come out in the order that they do?

-Use the language from the script in a different context when you create conversations in your history.
+Use the language from the script in a different context when you explore conversations in your history.

 For example: Let’s assume in the scene you’re confronting your significant other, Suzanne.
 The line is: